 Add Charcoal to the Base of the Planter

 Add a layer of activated charcoal evenly across the base of the wood log planter.
 Activated charcoal helps with air filtration and is found at most garden centers.
 This drainage layer helps ensure that excess water doesn’t stay in the soil and causes root and log rot.

 Plant Your Succulents

 Remove the succulents from their plastic containers and move them to their new home in the wood log planter.
 We chose a variety of textures, heights, colors and widths of succulents to add visual interest and dimension to the planter.
 Decide and plan out what look you are going for when shopping for succulents at your local garden center.

 Once all of your succulents are placed in their desired locations, add more soil around the plants so they don’t wiggle around.
 Firm the soil around the plant by pressing gently with your hands, and water the succulents when done.
 We used cactus mix potting soil because it provides a great soil structure and drainage for succulent plants.

-It is also important to note that succulents don’t flourish when they sit in wet soil, so don’t over water your plant.
+It is also important to note that succulents don’t flourish when they sit in wet soil, so don’t overwater your plant.
 Only water the succulent when the soil is dry and never water when wet or moist.
-And if you are worried about over watering your plant, place pebbles or gravel at the base of your planter to allow for drainage (like mentioned in step 5).
+If you are worried about over-watering your plant, place pebbles or gravel at the base of your planter to allow for drainage.

-You can give this succulent log planter as gift but be sure to make and keep one for yourself!
-They make a great centerpiece for a patio table or will fit right in within a windowcill.
+You can give this succulent log planter as a gift but be sure to make and keep one for yourself!
+They make a great centerpiece for a patio table or will fit right in within a window sill.
 Now go check out these 14 ways to decorate with succulents around your home!